It’s one of the most common questions people ask after getting started with red light therapy: How often should I actually use it?

 Red Light Therapy Twice A Day.
 Is That A Crazy Idea?

-So, can you do red light therapy twice a day?
-Yes, you can, but it's often not better.
+Can you do red light therapy twice a day?
+Yes, but it’s rarely necessary, and often not better.

 Overall, there's a red light therapy time limit with almost any device.
 Once you exceed exposure, you're overdosing your body.
-Then, potential side effects start to emerge - such as tirenedness.
+Then, potential side effects start to emerge - such as tiredness.

 So, red light therapy twice a day isn't necessarily better and can even be detrimental.
 If the dose is low enough, you can do twice a day treatments.